5 Vector line integrals

 Solution

-Note that the z component of F ̲ and d r ̲ are both zero.
+Note that the [maths rendering] component of [maths rendering] and [maths rendering] are both zero.